-In addition to the testimony of angels, the testimony of men, the testimony of the trinity, you have the testimony of genealogy.
+In addition to the testimony of angels, the testimony of men, the testimony of the Trinity, you have the testimony of genealogy.
 And you will notice at the end of chapter 3 the genealogy of Jesus is given, starting at Jesus, going all the way down to verse 38 back to Adam and back to God.
-He is in the end Son of Adam, Son of God.
+He is in the end son of Adam, Son of God.
 His genealogy suits Him to be Messiah.
-He is Son of God, Son of Adam, He is Son of Abraham and He is Son of David, therefore He is of the royal lineage and has the right to be God's anointed King.
+He is Son of God, he is son of Adam, He is son of Abraham and He is Son of David.
+Therefore He is of the royal lineage and has the right to be God's anointed King.

-He had been being tempted as all people are tempted throughout the 30 years of His life up until this point.
+He had been being tempted as all people are tempted throughout the thirty years of His life up until this point.
 The writer of Hebrews says, "He was in all points tempted like as we are yet without sin."
-He was tempted as an infant, He was tempted as a small child, tempted as a young child, tempted as a teen ager, tempted as a young adult, tempted as an adult the way everybody's tempted.
+He was tempted as an infant, He was tempted as a small child, tempted as a young child, tempted as a teenager, tempted as a young adult, tempted as an adult the way everybody's tempted.
 He never sinned.
 But here at the launch point as He engages in His ministry, there is a concerted work of temptation not just by the system around Him but by the devil himself, intending to, of course, destroy Him as Messiah.
-But from God's viewpoint, intending to validate Him as the Messiah because Satan cannot succeed in any way in drawing Him into sin.
+But from God's viewpoint: Intending to validate Him as the Messiah because Satan cannot succeed in any way in drawing Him into sin.

 If Jesus had fallen to the temptations of Satan, salvation would be impossible and we would all be damned.
 He is the only substitute.
 He is the only Lamb.
 He is the only sacrifice.
 He is the only one perfect.
 He's the only one suited to die for sinners.
 It is absolutely crucial that He win this battle with the enemy, this consummate battle, this pinnacle of all battles, and as the text indicates, He did.
-The question asked certainly by anyone who understands the process of redemption is...is there someone...is there someone who can conquer sin?
+The question asked certainly by anyone who understands the process of redemption is: Is there someone?
+Is there someone who can conquer sin?
 Is there someone who can conquer Satan?
 Is there someone who can reverse the curse?
-And the answer is, there is, it is Jesus and He has demonstrated His power here.
+And the answer is: There is.
+It is Jesus and He has demonstrated His power here.
 Where the first Adam failed, the second Adam succeeded.
-In the first Adam we all died, in the second Adam we all live.
+In the first Adam we all die, in the second Adam we all live.

 This is such an incredibly important account in the life of Jesus that it is recorded also by Mark in chapter 1 and by Matthew in chapter 4.
 And you will see varying details when you compare those passages.

-The Spirit leads Him into the wilderness, into the devastation, into a 35 by 15 square mile area of precipitous cliffs and ravines and rocks, a place of scorpions and snakes and wild animals, a place uninhabited, a place where nothing grows, a desolate part of the Judean desert that rises from the Dead Sea 1500 feet or so below sea level to Jerusalem up on the plateau, about a mile distance.
+The Spirit leads Him into the wilderness, into the devastation, into a thirty-five by fifteen square mile area of precipitous cliffs and ravines and rocks, a place of scorpions and snakes and wild animals, a place uninhabited, a place where nothing grows, a desolate part of the Judean desert that rises from the Dead Sea 1,500 feet or so below sea level to Jerusalem up on the plateau, about a mile distance.
 It is a precipitous and dangerous area.
-And Jesus is there for 40 days and for all those 40 days He is in a conflict with the devil.
-It is an intense battle, so intense that Jesus doesn't eat anything for 40 days.
-And during that 40 days He is not even conscious of being hungry because in verse 2 it says that "When they had ended, He became hungry."
+And Jesus is there for forty days and for all those forty days He is in a conflict with the devil.
+It is an intense battle, so intense that Jesus doesn't eat anything for forty days.
+And during that forty days He is not even conscious of being hungry because in verse 2 it says that "When they had ended, He became hungry."
 He has no sense of His hunger.
 Some of us get hungry if we miss lunch.
 Some of you are hungry already and you had breakfast.
-It is hard to imagine someone being 40 days and not being hungry unless you understand the intensity of that struggle that is going on.
-He is so totally focused on the conflict, so focused on the enemy, so focused on the will of the Father, so focus on doing what is right that there is no thought of anything human or mundane.
+It is hard to imagine someone being forty days and not being hungry unless you understand the intensity of that struggle that is going on.
+He is so totally focused on the conflict, so focused on the enemy, so focused on the will of the Father, so focused on doing what is right that there is no thought of anything human or mundane.
 It is the conflict and the conflict alone that engages Him.

-So for 40 days the onslaught goes on.
+So for forty days the onslaught goes on.
 It is a preparation, in a sense, for the final battle which we'll see in a moment.
-But for 40 days it goes on and Satan is unsuccessful in the 40 days because, as John 14:30 says, "Satan has nothing in Me."
-There was nothing in Jesus, there was nothing in His nature as the God/Man to which the devil could hook a temptation and make it successful.
+But for forty days it goes on and Satan is unsuccessful in the forty days because, as John 14:30 says, "Satan has nothing in Me."
+There was nothing in Jesus, there was nothing in His nature as the God-Man to which the devil could hook a temptation and make it successful.
 Jesus had no capacity to internalize a temptation.
-All temptation that came at Jesus came from the outside, none of it came from the inside.
+All temptation that came at Jesus came from the outside.
+None of it came from the inside.
 There was no internal solicitation for evil.
 There was nothing in Him that could respond in that fashion.
 So every response to temptation was immediate.
 Every response to temptation was precise.
 And you never ever read about any kind of internal battle going on as if Jesus is fighting off some tendency within Him for iniquity.
 Satan has nothing in Me, John 14:30.

-But after that 40 days of struggle is over, Jesus who is a man, fully man, feels hungry.
+But after that forty days of struggle is over, Jesus who is a man, fully man, feels hungry.
 Satan senses in that hunger a new vulnerability.
-He senses that in the fact that Jesus is feeling hunger, that Jesus is beginning to feel His mortality, he moves in for what he thinks might be the kill.
+He senses that in the fact that Jesus is feeling hunger that Jesus is beginning to feel His mortality.
+He moves in for what he thinks might be the kill.
 What happens is three temptations that Satan devises that are the most brash, the most ruthless and the most clever.
 He keeps them until he finds in Christ this moment of vulnerability.